SiteOne (SITE)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last five years, SiteOne grew its sales at an excellent 12.7% compounded annual growth rate.
+Luckily, SiteOne’s sales grew at an impressive 11.7% compounded annual growth rate over the last five years.
 Its growth beat the average industrials company and shows its offerings resonate with customers.

 SiteOne Quarterly Revenue